 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Concussion is a short-term loss of brain function following a head injury.
-Learn more about the causes of concussions and signs and symptoms to be aware of.
+Learn more about the causes, signs and symptoms of concussion.

 Acquired brain injury (ABI)

-An acquired brain injury (ABI) is the result of damage to your brain that may occur at any time during your life.
-Learn about the causes, symptoms and treatment here.
+ABI is the result of damage to your brain, which may occur due to injury at any time during your life.
+Learn more here.

 In a coma, a person is alive but totally unresponsive to the world around them.
 Someone in a coma will need intensive care in hospital.
 Find out more here.